-A number of previous papers have used a spatial Gini coefficient to measure the geographical concentration of economic activity.
-Audretsch and Feldman (1996) were among the first to use a spatial Gini approach to show that innovative activity at the state level tends to be considerably more concentrated than is manufacturing employment.
-EG extended the spatial Gini coefficient to condition not only on the location of manufacturing employment but to also on an industry's industrial structure.
 A number of recent studies have used the EG index to measure the clustering of manufacturing employment at the zip code, county, MSA, and state levels (see, for example, Ellison and Glaeser, 1997; Rosenthal and Strange, 2001; and Ellison, Glaeser, and Kerr, 2010).
 Holmes and Stevens (2004) take a broader approach and use employment data for all U.S. industries, not just manufacturing, and find that among the 15 most concentrated industries, six are in mining and seven are in manufacturing; only two industries fall outside mining and manufacturing (casino hotels and motion picture and video distribution).

 The EG index suffers from a number of important aggregation issues that result from using a fixed spatial scale.
 One aggregation issue is known as the modifiable area unit problem (MAUP).
-The problem is that conclusions reached when the underlying data are aggregated to a particular set of boundaries (say counties) may differ markedly from conclusion reached when the same underlying data are aggregated to a different set of boundaries (say MSAs).
-And the MAUP becomes more severe as the level of aggregation increases.
-Another problem is that authors often provide only indexes of localization, without any indication of the statistical significance of their results.
-Without such statistical analyses, it is not clear whether the concentrations found differ from concentrations that would have been found if the locations of economic activity were randomly chosen.
+The problem is that conclusions reached when the underlying data are aggregated to a particular set of boundaries (say, counties) may differ markedly from conclusion reached when the same underlying data are aggregated to a different set of boundaries (say, MSAs).
+And the MAUP is more severe as the level of aggregation increases.
+Another problem is that researchers sometimes construct indexes of localization but do not report any indication of the statistical significance of their results.
+Without further statistical analyses, it is not clear whether the concentrations reported are significantly different from ones that might result even if the locations of economic activity were randomly chosen.

 To address these issues, DO used micro data to identify the postal codes for each manufacturing plant in the UK, thus allowing these data to be geocoded.
-Geocoding is important since DO are not bound by a fixed geographical classification but base their approach on the actual distance between firms.
+Geocoding is important, since DO are not bound by a fixed geographical classification but base their approach on the actual distance between firms.
 Additionally, rather than using a specific index to measure geographic concentration, such as the EG index, DO take a nonparametric approach (based on kernel densities).
 Essentially, DO construct frequency distributions of the pair-wise distances between plants in a given industry.
 When the mass of the distribution is concentrated at short distances, this represents a spatial concentrated at longer distances, this represents a more dispersed spatial pattern.
 Importantly, DO consider whether the number of plants at a given distance is significantly different from the number that would have been found if their locations were randomly chosen.

 A few other studies have used continuous measures of concentration.
-In addition to considering a discrete measure of co-agglomeration (measured at the state, MSA, and county levels), Ellison, Glaeser, and Kerr (2010) follow DO and also consider more spatially continuous measures of co-agglomeration.
+In addition to considering a discrete measure of coagglomeration (measured at the state, MSA, and county levels), Ellison, Glaeser, and Kerr (2010) follow DO and also consider more spatially continuous measures of coagglomeration.
 Marcon and Puech (2003) use distance-based methods to evaluate the spatial concentration of French manufacturing firms and find that some industries are concentrated, while other industries are dispersed.
 Arbia, Espa, and Quah (2008) use a K-function approach to study the spatial distribution of patents in Italy during the 1990s.
 Kerr and Kominers (2010) develop a model where the costs of interaction among agents define the distance over which forces for agglomeration of activity operate.
 In one application, Kerr and Kominers (2010) use data on patent citations and show that technologies with short distances over which agents interact are characterized by smaller and denser concentrations relative to technologies allowing for interactions over longer distances.
+In another application, Murata, et al. (2011) apply a continuous approach to test for the localization of knowledge spillovers using U.S. patent data.
+Using tests introduced by JTH, Murata, et al. (2011) find evidence supporting the localization of knowledge spillovers.